William I. Orr: Personal life and death

-Orr married Natalie McCrone; after the war ended they moved to Menlo Park, California, where they raised six children together.
+Orr married Natalie McCrone; after the war ended they moved to Menlo Park, California, where together they raised six children.

-Orr died in his sleep, then aged 81, on January 24, 2001.
+Orr died in his sleep at age 81, on 24 January 2001.
 He was survived by five daughters, one son, and four grandsons.

-Writing style and bibliography
+Writing style and topics

-Orr had the ability to use simple plain language in writing about technical subjects in a way that attracted amateurs who had an interest in the topic but lacked a technical background in the area.
+Orr had the ability to use simple plain language in writing about technical subjects in a way that attracted amateurs who had an interest in the topic but lacked advanced technical background.

-Over a period of 40 years Orr wrote and edited scores of technical books and articles of interest to Amateur Radio enthusiasts.
-His topics ranged from basic electronic theory to microwave communications to the theory, design and construction of antennas.
+Over a period of 40 years, Orr wrote and edited scores of technical books and magazine articles of interest to amateur radio enthusiasts.
+His topics ranged from basic electronic theory to microwave communications to the theory, design, and construction of antennas.